Carreau/phd-dissertation/parts/part3.rst

     \xi_0 = 1/\sqrt\rho_0

-By identifying to the phenomenological model we can thus express the Elastic modulus as a function of the distance and the mesh size as a function of the fit parameters and  characteristic scales of the system.
+By comparing this to the phenomenological fit we can express the elastic modulus as a function of the distance and the mesh size, as a function of the fit parameters and characteristic scales of the system.

 .. math::